-Some would say this is most rewarding dive course they ever did – The PADI Rescue Diver Course with S’Algar Diving in Menorca.
+Some would say this is the most rewarding dive course they ever did – The PADI Rescue Diver Course with S’Algar Diving in Menorca.
 Up until now you have been just looking in on yourself and dealing with things as they happen.
 The PADI Rescue Diver Course teaches not only to look at the bigger picture but more importantly gives you the knowledge and skills to assist others plus spot potential issues before they become a problem.

 To the rescue | PADI Rescue Course in Menorca